-First, I want to update the look of the Title text.
-To update the style of the Title text, select the Text box, and make the desired changes.
+For our example I want to update the look of the Title text.
+To update the style of the Title text, select the Text box and make the desired changes.
 I will update the font from Calibri Light to standard Calibri, make the font bold and center the text.

-I also want to make the same style changes to the Subtitle text but this text box is not the same width as the Title text, so I will need to adjust the width first.
+I also want to make the same style changes to the Subtitle text.
+This text box is not the same width as the Title text, so I will need to adjust the width first.
 I will us the ‘same width’ tool from the PPT Productivity Shapes Toolbar to achieve this.
 First select the Title Textbox, then the Subtitle Textbox, and click ‘same width’.
 My two textboxes are now exactly the same width.

-I will also make sure they are aligned correctly, also using the alignment functions on the PPT Productivity Shapes Toolbar.
-This means that when I center my text in the Subtitle textbox it will be perfectly aligned with the text in the Title textbox.
+I also want to ensure they are aligned correctly, also using the alignment functions on the PPT Productivity Shapes Toolbar.
+This means when I center my text in the Subtitle textbox, it will be perfectly aligned with the text in the Title textbox.

 You can see that the placeholders for my Footer, Date and Time and page number are also showing on the Title Slide.
 I don’t want these to be visible on the Title Slide.